 Whether you’re making galettes, buckwheat crepes, or sweet crepes, rest the batter for a short while to let air bubbles dissipate.
 If you don’t have buckwheat flour, simply blend buckwheat grouts to make your own flour.
 The crepes are best eaten right away, although you can make them in advance and reheat them for a few minutes in the oven.

-Here’s another comforting recipe for a rainy weekend breakfast: https://atamandastable.com.au/creamed-corn-wit…illed-vegetables/
+Here’s another comforting recipe for a rainy weekend breakfast: Creamed Corn with Grilled Vegetables

 Best wishes,